guettli/git-tips/README.md

 `git branch --contains 684d9cc74d2`

+Works for git tags, too:

+`git tag --contains 684d9cc74d2`

-## I don't care much for the git tree
+## I don't care much for git history

-Many developers like to investigate the git tree.
+Many developers like to investigate the Git history.

 I almost never do this.

-If you avoid long running git branches, then you almost never need to inspect the git branch history.
+If you need to inspect the Git history graph often, then that is usually a smell: something is off in the way the work gets sliced.

+If you are in a hurry, go slowly.

+Avoid long-living branches.
+Release early, release often.
+Then the Git history usually does not matter much, because each step stays small and easy to understand.

 The native GUI `gitk --all` gives you a graphical overview.
 Don't ask me why the `--all` parameter is not the default.
 Without it, you won't see other branches.